-Although most Americans don't have any difficulty ingesting adequate amounts of iron, some populations are at higher risk of inadequate intake and, as a result: iron deficiency.
-Women, particularly during pregnancy, and those that strictly adhere to a plant-based diet are among those at-risk populations.
-For those that struggle with inadequate iron consumption, fruits and vegetables may offer a surprising source of iron that can easily be added to your diet.
+One of the many ways to boost your iron intake is by drinking iron-rich fruit juices.
+There may be doubts about how healthy fruit juices are, but many fruit drinks can be a good source of iron.
+Women, particularly during pregnancy, and those who strictly adhere to a plant-based diet are among those at risk of iron deficiency.
+For those that struggle with insufficient iron consumption, fruits and vegetables may offer a surprising source of iron that can easily be added to your diet.

-While most commonly known for its benefit in remedying constipation, it is also a fantastic source of iron.
+While most commonly known for its benefit in remedying constipation, prune juice is also a fantastic source of iron.
 One cup provides 6 mg of non-heme iron, which is 75% of the RDI for men and post-menopausal women!
-This makes them an excellent addition to the diet of those looking to naturally boost their iron consumption naturally.
+This makes them an excellent addition to the diet of those who want to boost their iron consumption naturally.

 Passion Fruit Juice